-Serum TSH is the most sensitive test, and screening of selected populations is warranted.
-In primary hypothyroidism, there is no feedback inhibition of the intact pituitary, and serum TSH is always elevated, whereas serum free T4 is low.
+Serum thyroid-stimulating hormone measurement Thyroid-stimulating hormone (TSH) measurement The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
+Follicular cells in the gland produce the 2 main thyroid hormones... read more is the most sensitive test for diagnosing hypothyroidism.
+In primary hypothyroidism, there is decreased feedback inhibition of the intact pituitary, and serum TSH is always elevated, whereas serum free T4 is low.
 In secondary hypothyroidism, free T4 and serum TSH are low (sometimes TSH is normal but with decreased bioactivity).

 Many patients with primary hypothyroidism have normal circulating levels of triiodothyronine (T3), probably caused by sustained TSH stimulation of the failing thyroid, resulting in preferential synthesis and secretion of biologically active T3.
 Therefore, serum T3 is not sensitive for hypothyroidism.

 Anemia is often present, usually normocytic-normochromic and of unknown etiology, but it may be hypochromic because of menorrhagia and sometimes macrocytic because of associated pernicious anemia or decreased absorption of folate.
-Anemia is rarely severe (Hb usually > 9 g/dL).
-As the hypometabolic state is corrected, anemia subsides, sometimes requiring 6 to 9 mo.
+Anemia is rarely severe (hemoglobin is usually > 9 g/dL [> 90 g/L]).
+As the hypometabolic state is corrected, anemia subsides, sometimes requiring 6 to 9 months.

 Serum cholesterol is usually high in primary hypothyroidism but less so in secondary hypothyroidism.

-Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T4 (l-thyroxine), T3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
-L-Thyroxine is preferred; the usual maintenance dose is 75 to 150 mcg po once/day, depending on age, body mass index, and absorption (for pediatric doses, see Hypothyroidism in Infants and Children : Treatment regimens).
-The starting dose in young or middle-aged patients who are otherwise healthy can be 100 mcg or 1.7 mcg/kg po once/day.
+Various thyroid hormone preparations are available for replacement therapy, including synthetic preparations of T4 (levothyroxine), T3 (liothyronine), combinations of the 2 synthetic hormones, and desiccated animal thyroid extract.
+Levothyroxine is preferred; the usual maintenance dose is 75 to 150 mcg orally once a day, depending on age, body mass index, and absorption (for pediatric treatment, see Hypothyroidism in Infants and Children Treatment regimens Hypothyroidism is thyroid hormone deficiency.
+Symptoms in infants include poor feeding and growth failure; symptoms in older children and adolescents are similar to those of adults but also... read more ).
+The starting dose in young or middle-aged patients who are otherwise healthy can be 100 mcg or 1.7 mcg/kg orally once a day.

-However, in patients with heart disease, therapy is begun with low doses, usually 25 mcg once/day.
-The dose is adjusted every 6 wk until maintenance dose is achieved.
+In patients with heart disease, therapy is begun with low doses, usually 25 mcg once a day.
+The dose is adjusted every 6 weeks until maintenance dose is achieved.
 The maintenance dose may need to be increased in pregnant women.
-Dose may also need to be increased if drugs that decrease T4 absorption or increase its biliary excretion are administered concomitantly.
+Dose may also need to be increased if drugs that decrease T4 absorption or increase its metabolic clearance are administered concomitantly.
 The dose used should be the lowest that restores serum TSH levels to the midnormal range (though this criterion cannot be used in patients with secondary hypothyroidism).
-In secondary hypothyroidism the dose of L-thyroxine should achieve a free T4 in the midnormal range.
+In secondary hypothyroidism the dose of levothyroxine should achieve a free T4 level in the midnormal range.

-In patients with secondary hypothyroidism, l-thyroxine should not be given until there is evidence of adequate cortisol secretion (or cortisol therapy is given), because l-thyroxine could precipitate adrenal crisis.
+In patients with secondary hypothyroidism, levothyroxine should not be given until there is evidence of adequate cortisol secretion (or cortisol therapy is given), because levothyroxine could precipitate adrenal crisis.

 Myxedema coma is treated as follows:

-Hypothyroidism is particularly common among the elderly.
+Hypothyroidism is particularly common among older adults.
 It occurs in close to 10% of women and 6% of men > 65.
-Although typically easy to diagnose in younger adults, hypothyroidism may be subtle and manifest atypically in the elderly.
+Although typically easy to diagnose in younger adults, hypothyroidism may be subtle and manifest atypically in older adults.

-Elderly patients have significantly fewer symptoms than do younger adults, and complaints are often subtle and vague.
-Many elderly patients with hypothyroidism present with nonspecific geriatric syndromes—confusion, anorexia, weight loss, falling, incontinence, and decreased mobility.
+Older patients have significantly fewer symptoms than do younger adults, and complaints are often subtle and vague.
+Many older patients with hypothyroidism present with nonspecific geriatric syndromes—confusion, anorexia, weight loss, falling, incontinence, and decreased mobility.
 Musculoskeletal symptoms (especially arthralgias) occur often, but arthritis is rare.
-Muscular aches and weakness, often mimicking polymyalgia rheumatica or polymyositis, and an elevated CK level may occur.
-In the elderly, hypothyroidism may mimic dementia or parkinsonism.
+Muscular aches and weakness, often mimicking polymyalgia rheumatica Polymyalgia Rheumatica Polymyalgia rheumatica is a syndrome closely associated with giant cell arteritis (temporal arteritis).
+It affects adults > 55.
+It typically causes severe pain and stiffness in proximal muscles... read more or polymyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more , and an elevated creatine kinase (CK) level may occur.
+In older patients, hypothyroidism may mimic dementia or parkinsonism.

-In the elderly, l-thyroxine therapy is begun with low doses, usually 25 mcg once/day.
-Maintenance doses may also need to be lower in elderly patients.
+In older patients, levothyroxine therapy is begun with low doses, usually 25 mcg once a day.
+Maintenance doses may also need to be lower in older patients.

-Primary hypothyroidism is most common; it is due to disease in the thyroid, and TSH levels are high.
+Primary hypothyroidism is most common; it is due to disease in the thyroid, and thyroid-stimulating hormone (TSH) levels are high.